SupurCalvinHiggins/212-fall-2015/assignments/ha-01/readme.md

 col_ptr = [0, 3, 6, 8, 10, 12] # column pointer
 ```

+> [!TIP]
+> Note that the original adjacency matrix is symmetric, meaning that
+> if user A is friends with user B, then user B is also friends with
+> user A. When implementing your solution, you can take advantage
+> of this property to optimize your code.
+You can choose to store
+> each friendship connection only once (e.g., only store the connection
+> from the user with the smaller ID to the user with the larger ID), or
+> you can store each connection twice (once for each direction).

 ## Task 1 (40 points)

 In this task, the goal is to develop a class `Network` that represents
 the social network.
-The class should be able to read the dataset from
+The class' **constructor** should be able
-a file and store the friendship connections in an appropriate data
+to read the dataset from a text file and store the friendship connections
-structure.
+in an appropriate data structure.

 You are free to pick any of the three sparse matrix representations
 mentioned above (COO, CSR, CSC) to store the friendship connections.
 In fact, you can also choose to implement more than one representation
 and compare their performance.
 The choice is yours.

+> [!TIP]
-As the `data` array is always filled with 1s (indicating a friendship
+> As the `data` array is always filled with 1s (indicating a friendship
-connection), you can choose to omit it from your implementation.
+> connection), you can choose to omit it from your implementation.

 The class **must** declare all data elements as `private` and provide
 `public` methods to access and manipulate the data.